Apostolique/WisdomDump/README.md

 * Wear sunglasses when outside.
 * For easier teeth flossing, tie both ends together.
 * Care for your toes when opening a door.
+* Rubbing your eyes is bad.
+* Breathing from the mouth is bad.
+It's better to breathe from the nose.
+* Sleeping on your stomach is bad for your spine and eyes.